ybhavanareddy/Wikipedia-Search/README.md

-#Wikipedia Search App
+# 🌍 Wikipedia Search App

-A custom Wikipedia search application that provides a simplified and intuitive way for users to access and view relevant information.
-Users can easily search for and explore curated results with just a click.
+🚀 A *lightweight, fast, and intuitive* Wikipedia search application that lets you explore knowledge with ease.
+Just type in your query, and voilà!
+Instantly access curated Wikipedia results and dive deeper with a single click.

-Features
+## ✨ Features

-Instant Search – Retrieves Wikipedia search results dynamically using REST API calls.
+🔍 *Real-Time Search* – Fetches Wikipedia search results instantly using the REST API.

-Streamlined Display – Displays results using HTML list elements, styled with CSS and Bootstrap for a modern and user-friendly interface.
+🎨 *Sleek & Modern UI* – Styled with *Bootstrap* for a clean and responsive design.

-Asynchronous API Calls – Uses fetch GET requests to retrieve data without reloading the page.
+⚡ *Blazing Fast Performance* – Uses *asynchronous fetch API calls* for a smooth experience.

-Seamless Navigation – Users can open Wikipedia articles in a new tab for further reading.
+🌐 *Easy Navigation* – Open Wikipedia articles in a new tab with one click.

-Responsive Design – Optimized for different screen sizes using Bootstrap.
+📱 *Mobile-Friendly* – Fully responsive, works across all screen sizes.

-Technologies Used
+## 🛠 Technologies Used

-HTML – Structuring the web page.
+- *HTML* – Structuring the web page

-CSS – Styling the interface.
+- *CSS* – Enhancing the visual appeal

-Bootstrap – Ensuring responsiveness.
+- *Bootstrap* – Ensuring responsiveness

-JavaScript – Enabling dynamic interactions.
+- *JavaScript* – Handling dynamic interactions

-REST API (Wikipedia API) – Fetching search results asynchronously.
+- *Wikipedia REST API* – Fetching search results seamlessly

-Live Demo
+🌍 Live Demo

-You can check out the live version of the project here.
+Want to try it out?
+Click here to experience the magic!

-Contributing
+🤝 Contributing

-Contributions are welcome!
-Feel free to fork the repository, improve the project, and submit a pull request.
+Got ideas?
+Found a bug?
+Open a pull request and make this project even better! 🚀